DOCUMENT TSC-2026/B07 · BLOG POST 07 · CONSUMER COMMERCE · REV. 01

 Taylor Sicard

-Early Shopify employee who built the Partner Program.
+Early Shopify employee who helped build and scale the Partner Program.
 Co-founded WIN Brands Group, scaling individual brands to eight figures and the portfolio to nine-figure revenue.
 Founded and sold getuptime.co to Tiny.
 Now advises DTC brands, Shopify app founders, and Fortune 500 commerce teams.

 Full background →

-In early 2026, Shopify extended its B2B feature set — previously locked to Shopify Plus at $2,000/month and up — to Basic, Grow, and Advanced plans at no additional cost.
+In early 2026, Shopify extended its B2B feature set, previously locked to Shopify Plus at $2,000/month and up, to Basic, Grow, and Advanced plans at no additional cost.
 Net payment terms, company accounts, custom price lists, minimum order quantities, draft orders, tax-exempt purchasing.
 All of it, now available to any Shopify merchant regardless of plan.
-The full breakdown of what changed — and what's still Plus-only — is in Shopify B2B Without Plus: What the 2026 Expansion Changes.
+The full breakdown of what changed, and what's still Plus-only, is in Shopify B2B Without Plus: What the 2026 Expansion Changes.

 Most merchants missed this.
 The announcement was buried in a product update, not headlined at a Unite keynote.
 But for DTC brands at $5M+ looking for a higher-margin growth channel that doesn't require more paid media spend, this is one of the most meaningful feature expansions Shopify has shipped in years.
+Wholesale is one of the channels that quietly shows up in almost every omnichannel path to $100M I have seen, precisely because it adds revenue without adding acquisition cost.

 The announcement most